StudyCircle Developer Guide

 Note: If a command fails its execution, it will not call Model#commitAddressBook(), so the address book state will not be saved into the addressBookStateList.

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the undo command.
+The user now decides that adding the contact was a mistake, and decides to undo that action by executing the undo command.
 The undo command will call Model#undoAddressBook(), which will shift the currentStatePointer once to the left, pointing it to the previous address book state, and restores the address book to that state.

 UndoRedoState3